CloudSihmar/introduction-to-kubernetes/VolumesAndData.md

 The Container Storage Interface (CSI) adoption enables the goal of an industry standard interface for container orchestration to allow access to arbitrary storage systems.
 Currently, volume plugins are "in-tree", meaning they are compiled and built with the core Kubernetes binaries.
 This "out-of-tree" object will allow storage vendors to develop a single driver and allow the plugin to be containerized.
 This will replace the existing Flex plugin which requires elevated access to the host node, a large security concern.

 Should you want your storage lifetime to be distinct from a Pod, you can use Persistent Volumes.
 These allow for empty or pre-populated volumes to be claimed by a Pod using a Persistent Volume Claim, then outlive the Pod.
 Data inside the volume could then be used by another Pod, or as a means of retrieving data.

 There are two API objects which exist to provide data to a Pod already.
 Encoded data can be passed using a Secret and non-encoded data can be passed with a ConfigMap.
 These can be used to pass important data like SSH keys, passwords, or even a configuration file like '**/etc/hosts**'.

+Be aware that any capacity mentioned does not represent an actual limit on the amount of space a container can consume.
+Should a volume have a capacity of, for example, 10G, that does not mean there is 10G of backend storage available.
+There could be more or less.
+If there is more and an application were to continue to write it, there is no block on how much space is used, with the possible exception of a newer limit on ephemeral storage usage.
+A new CSI driver has become available, so at least we can track actual usage.

 ## Introducing Volumes

 A Pod specification can declare one or more volumes and where they are made available.
 Each requires a name, a type, and a mount point.

+Keeping acquired data or ingesting it into other containers is a common task, typically requiring the use of a PersistentVolumeClaim (pvc).

 The same volume can be made available to multiple containers within a Pod, which can be a method of container-to-container communication.
 A volume can be made available to multiple Pods, with each given an access mode to write.
 There is no concurrency checking, which means data corruption is probable, unless outside locking takes place.

 <img src=".\images\KubernetesPodVolumes.png"/>